 Exhibition and Show Carrots

 Exhibition carrots grow to immensely large sizes.
-Exhibition carrots are top quality, they are completely uniform and blemish-free.
+These carrots are top quality; they are completely uniform and blemish-free.
 Of course, the most important feature of a show carrot is its size.
 Not all carrots are capable of growing to vast sizes to be eligible for shows.
 So, gardeners have to choose their carrot varieties carefully if they plan to win a prize.
 Growers that produce champion carrots keep their secrets closely guarded.

 Oversized carrots are grown inside of damp sand.
 First, you have to bore a hole through the sand to create a core.
 This can be achieved by pushing the drain pipe through the sand and then lifting it out to leave a borehole.
 The borehole is then filled with a special mixture mentioned previously.
 Once the borehole is filled with a mixture, it should be watered and left to settle.
-When the appropriate time rolls around you want to sow six seeds in each borehole and cover with a quarter-inch of compost.
+When the appropriate time rolls around, you want to sow six seeds in each borehole and cover them with a quarter-inch of compost.

-The Golden Ball can be grown in heavy ground and it grows quickly.
+The Golden Ball can be grown on heavy ground and grows quickly.
 It has traditionally been used in food presentations as a garnish.
 This carrot originally appeared in the early 1900s.
 If this carrot is planted at the wrong time during spring, it will begin to split.
 It’s a delicate carrot making it more appropriate for dishes that are raw or salads rather than cooked dishes.
 It is also known as Parisian Rondo per some restaurant menus.
 The Golden Ball carrot will overwinter as long as it is protected properly.

 This French Nantes variety originates from the 1870s and grows to about 6 inches.
 It can weigh as much as a pound in its fully matured state.
 The Oxheart carrot is known to split in cold weather and grow into strange shapes.
-It cannot be overwintered in freezing grounds.
+It cannot be overwintered on freezing grounds.